 Here you specify whether the APs of the corresponding WLAN profile permit the express integration of unassociated APs via the AutoWDS base network.
-If you enable this setting, the affected master APs send an additional vendor-specific identifier in their beacons to signal the availability of this integration option to unassociated APs.
+If you enable this setting, the affected master APs send an additional vendor-specific identifier in their beacons (assuming you have enabled 'SSID broadcast' in the AutoWDS profile) and probe responses to signal the availability of this integration option to unassociated APs.